eganjs/gradle-plugin-yarn/README.md

 ## Task Graph

-Visualisation of the tasks the plugin creates and how it hooks in to existing tasks
+Below is a visualisation of the tasks that the plugin creates and hooks in to:

 ![task graph](documentation/task-graph.png)